brospars/scikit-learn-mooc/_sources/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will give an example of a typical predictive modeling pipeline developed using tabular data.
+This module will give an example of a typical predictive modeling pipeline developed using tabular data (data that can be structured in a 2-dimensional table).
 We will present this pipeline in a progressive way.
 First, we will make an analysis of the dataset used.
-Subsequently, we will train our first pipeline with a subset of the dataset, containing only numerical features.
+Subsequently, we will train our first predictive pipeline with a subset of the dataset.
+Then, we will give particular attention to the type of data, numerical and categorical, that our model has to handle.
 Finally, we will extend our pipeline to use mixed types of data, i.e. numerical and categorical data.

 ## Before getting started